Time-Reversal-Invariance Violation in the $N\!d$ System and Large-$N_C$: Conclusion

 $\TPV$ $\NN$ interactions in the $N\!d$ system at low energies are sufficiently described by three-nucleon $S$- to $P$-wave transition amplitudes.
 Calculating all such transition amplitudes we investigated the $\TPV$ observables of neutron spin rotation through a polarized deuteron target and a spin correlation coefficient in $N\!d$ scattering.
 Both observables are related to the correlation $\vectS{\sigma}_N\cdot(\vect{k}\times\vectS{\epsilon}_d)$.
 At LO in \EFT these observables depend on four of the five LECs since $\bar{g}_4^{(N_C^0)}$ requires isospin violation, which occurs at higher orders in \EFT.
 Putting these observables in the large-$N_C$ basis we find that both the spin-rotation and spin correlation coefficient are predominantly determined by the LO($\mathcal{O}(N_C)$) in large-$N_C$ LEC $\bar{g}_1^{(N_C)}$ and NLO($\mathcal{O}(N_C^0)$) in large-$N_C$ LEC $\bar{g}_2^{(N_C^0)}$, with the spin rotation being more sensitive to $\bar{g}_1^{(N_C)}$.
 At the neutron lab energies considered in this work contributions from $P$ to $D$-wave transition amplitudes should not be significant as was found in the PV case~\cite{Vanasse:2018buq}.
 In addition our calculations did not consider Coulomb interactions.
 However, at higher energies Coulomb interactions give perturbative corrections of the size $\alpha M_N/p$.
 At nucleon lab energies of $E_{\mathrm{lab}}=1$ MeV Coulomb corrections give a $\sim\!\!24\%$ correction, while at $E_{\mathrm{lab}}=5$ MeV they give a $\sim\!\!11\%$ correction.
-The latter correction is roughly on par with the size of NNLO corrections in \EFT.
+The latter correction is roughly on par with the size of NLO corrections in \EFT.
 A NLO calculation of these $\TPV$ violating observables will likely require the inclusion of a $\TPV$ violating three-body force.
-As shown by Vanasse~\cite{Vanasse:2018buq} in contradiction to the work of Grie{\ss}hammer and Schindler~\cite{Griesshammer:2010nd} a NLO PV three-body force will be required by RG arguments.
-The arguments of Grie{\ss}hammer and Schindler made flawed use of Fierz rearrangements on Wigner-SU(4)~\cite{Wigner:1936dx} symmetric objects.
-By Fierz rearranging separately in $SU(2)$ spin and isospin they explicitly break Wigner-$SU(4)$ symmetry and their arguments no longer hold.
+As shown by Vanasse~\cite{Vanasse:2018buq} in contradiction to the work of Grie{\ss}hammer and Schindler~\cite{Griesshammer:2010nd} a NLO PV three-body force is required by RG arguments.
 The similarity of the PV $\NN$ interactions to the $\TPV$ $\NN$ interactions suggests that the necessity for a NLO PV three-body force implies the need for a NLO $\TPV$ three-body force.